Combining CMB datasets with consistent foreground modelling: Discussions on the foregrounds

-The kinetic Sunyaev--Zeldovich is not detected by \PLK\ and \ACT, but we find some signal in the \SPT\ data around $3\muK^2$ (Fig.~\ref{fig:par_extragal}).
-With the combination of the three datasets, our result remains compatible with zero and stable across different kSZ power-spectrum templates (Fig.~\ref{fig:fg_ksz}).
-However, the recovered amplitude of the kinetic SZ signal is found to vary significantly with the assumptions adopted for other foreground components, particularly the tSZ (Fig.~\ref{fig:fg_tsz}), the tSZxCIB correlation (Fig.~\ref{fig:fg_szxcib}), and the point sources (Fig.~\ref{fig:fg_ps}).
+The kSZ is not detected by \PLK\ and \ACT, but we find some signal in the \SPT\ data around $3\muK^2$ (Fig.~\ref{fig:par_extragal}).
+When we combine the three datasets, our result remains compatible with zero and stable across different kSZ power-spectrum templates (Fig.~\ref{fig:fg_ksz}).
+However, the recovered amplitude of the kinetic SZ signal varies significantly with the assumptions adopted for other foreground components, particularly the tSZ (Fig.~\ref{fig:fg_tsz}), the tSZxCIB correlation (Fig.~\ref{fig:fg_szxcib}), and the point sources (Fig.~\ref{fig:fg_ps}).